Affordance-Guided Diffusion Prior for 3D Hand Reconstruction: Experiments

+\textbf{(b) Text input \& segmentation mask:} For the text input, our two-stage Qwen+Mistral description (1), where the VLM extracts affordance keywords that Mistral summarizes into a coherent sentence, outperforms three simpler alternatives: raw VLM keywords without summarization (2), grasp taxonomy labels alone (3), and a single-shot VLM prompt (4).
+This confirms that the structured summarization provides a stronger conditioning signal than flat labels or unsummarized text.
+A lightweight affordance classifier trained with GT-based affordance elements is then used to generate the affordance descriptions (5), recovering most of the accuracy (7.57\,mm) while running at 96\,fps.
+For the visibility mask, replacing SAM2~\cite{ravi:24:sam2} (6) with the faster InterFormer~\cite{su:iclr26:interformer} (7) doubles throughput at a negligible accuracy cost, and removing the mask entirely (8) only mildly degrades performance.

+\textbf{(c) 2D guidance \& V+L encoder:} The 2D keypoint guidance ($\lambda_{2d}{=}0.005$) grounds the refinement to visual evidence during inference, and removing this guidance by setting $\lambda_{2d}{=}0$ degrades the accuracy.
+We further ablate the V+L encoder, which denotes the vision and language encoding modules used to condition our diffusion prior.
+Our modality-specific encoder, implemented with HaMeR for visual features and DistilBERT for textual affordance descriptions, is also essential to performance.
+In contrast, replacing these task-specific encoders with a CLIP encoder substantially degrades the error to 11.36\,mm.
+This result suggests that CLIP's global embeddings lack the hand-specific spatial granularity required to distinguish subtle hand-object interactions.

+\textbf{(d) Affordance fields:} Ablating each field of the affordance description shows that the grasp taxonomy contributes the most to the refinement.
+The object category, shape, size, interaction, and intention also provide complementary gains, highlighting the benefit of combining multiple elements for accurate refinement.

-Fig.~\ref{fig:refine_qualitative} presents qualitative comparisons between the initial hand poses estimated by HaMeR and the refined poses obtained with our diffusion prior, along with vertex error heatmaps compared to the ground-truth mesh.
-While the initial hand poses exhibit large errors in the occluded parts (\eg, the middle to pinky fingers in the top row), our method significantly reduces these errors, yielding more plausible and accurate hand poses.
+\customparagraph{Qualitative results} Fig.~\ref{fig:refine_qualitative} presents qualitative comparisons on HOGraspNet between the WiLoR predictions, the refined poses by InterHandGen (IHGen) with Full Cond., and our diffusion prior.
+The initial poses exhibit large errors (red vertices) in the occluded parts (\eg, the ring and pinky fingers are often hidden in the examples).
+Our method corrects these errors and improves over the IHGen (w/ Full Cond.) baseline.

+Similarly, Fig.~\ref{fig:refine_qualitative_ho3d} visualizes qualitative comparisons on the HO3D dataset.
+As highlighted by the ellipses, the initial WiLoR predictions suffer from high errors at severely occluded joints.
+While the diffusion baseline, IHGen (w/ Full Cond.), attempts to correct them, it struggles to effectively reflect the textual affordance descriptions into the refined poses.
+In contrast, our diffusion prior successfully leverages these text cues, effectively correcting the hidden articulations to form plausible grasps.

+Fig.~\ref{fig:qual_itw} shows in-the-wild evaluation on the HInt dataset~\cite{pavlakos:cvpr24:HaMeR}, including proxy 2D keypoint evaluation (PCK).
+We find stable captioning with generalized VLM capability and successful diffusion-based refinement over WiLoR with improved PCK metrics.
+This suggests the applicability of our method in such unconstrained cooking environments where the affordance signals are abundant.